nest/nestml/README.md

 ```
 Here, `models_path` should be set to the `target` directory of `to_nest()`, and `nest_path` points to the directory where NEST is installed (e.g., `/home/nest/work/nest-install`).

 A typical script, therefore, could look like the following.
-The name of the generated module is here _mymodelsmodule_.
+For this example, we assume that the name of the generated module is _mymodelsmodule_.
 ```py
 from pynestml.frontend.pynestml_frontend import to_nest, install_nest